350.1 General Policy

 55 Pa.
 Code § 181.302

-NOTE: Individuals are eligible for early retirement at age 62.
+NOTE: Individuals may be eligible for early retirement at age 62.
 This is considered a potential benefit.
 The CAO will grant good cause to an individual from applying for early retirement if they are under their full retirement age and working an average of 30 hours or more per week.
 (See Section 350.121, Early Social Security Retirement-Good Cause)

-NOTE: The CAO will not make an individual apply for an increase in nonservice-related VA benefits that are available under the Veterans Pension Act of 1959.
+NOTE: The CAO will not make an individual apply for an increase in nonservice-related VA benefits that are available under the Veterans' Pension Act of 1959.

 NOTE: Support is not considered a potential benefit.
 (See Section 350.31, Support Payments.)